timoweave/toy_problems/README.md

 # Toy Problems
 ---

-Here is list of toy problems implemented and tested with mocha, jasmine, karma, and phantom.
+Here is a list of toy problems implemented and tested with mocha, jasmine, karma, and phantom.
 The regression result is also available to view on browser (thanks to `mochawesome` npm package)